Preimplantation Genetic Testing (PGT)

 How do I arrange PGT-A with the laboratory?

 If you have been considering PGT-A, you will need to let the laboratory know you wish to proceed.
-You must inform us at Book on in order to be booked in with the lab.
+You must inform us at Book On in order to be booked in with the lab.
 The best way to communicate about PGT-A is by email fertlab@adhb.govt.nz.

 If you have not let us know, your IVF cycle may proceed as normal but without PGT-A.